onedata/onedata-documentation/docs/admin-guide/oneprovider/administration-panel.md

 # Administration panel

-Administration panel — in the form of the Onepanel service — is responsible for a range of functionalities related to managing the Oneprovider service cluster.
+The administration panel — in the form of the Onepanel service — is responsible for a range of functionalities related to managing the Oneprovider service cluster.
 Examples of tasks performed by Onepanel include:

 * conducting the Oneprovider cluster installation process,
 * managing certificates,
-* adding new storages,
+* adding new storage backends,
-* supporting spaces with existing storages,
+* supporting spaces with existing storage backends,
 * and many others.

 All these configuration aspects are available both in the form of a web